 Accounting vs. Inventory of the Estate

-If you are looking for a New York estate attorney who has experience with executor accountings in New York estate, we at the Law Offices of Albert Goodwin are here for you.
-You can call us at 718-509-9774 or send us an email at firstname.lastname@example.org.
+If you are looking for a New York estate law firm that has extensive experience with executor accountings, we at the Law Offices of Albert Goodwin are here for you.
+You can call us at 718-509-9774 or send us an email at email@example.com.